Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | (970) 879-1828

-Adults will appreciate the lap pool and three private hot springs, as well as the massage services and large fitness center.
-Conveniently located in downtown Steamboat Springs, these hot springs are a great stop after a day on the ski slopes.
+Adults will appreciate the lap pool, cold plunge, and three private hot springs, as well as the massage services and large fitness center.
+Plan to stop here after a day at one of the best Colorado ski areas.

 🌡️ Temp: 80-103 °F